Morrill Tariff: Origins

 The Panic of 1857 led to calls for protectionist tariff revision.
-The famous economist Henry C. Carey blamed the panic on the Tariff of 1857.
+The famous economist Henry C. Carey blamed the panic on the new tariff.
 His opinion was widely circulated in the protectionist media for higher tariffs.

 Efforts to raise the tariffs began in earnest in the 35th Congress of 1857–1859.
 Two proposals were submitted in the US House of Representatives.

 House Ways and Means Committee Chairman John S. Phelps, Democrat from Missouri, wrote the Democrats' plan, which retained most of the low rates of the Tariff of 1857, with minor revisions to stimulate revenue.

 Ways and Means members Morrill and Henry Winter Davis, a Maryland "American," produced the Republican proposal to raise the tariffs.
 It replaced the existing ad valorem tariff schedule with specific duties and drastically increased tariff rates on goods that were produced by popular "protected" industries, such as iron, textiles, and other manufactured goods.
 The economic historian Frank Taussig argued that in many cases, the substitution of specific duties was used to disguise the extent of the rate increases.
 Supporters of the specific rates argued that they were necessary because European exporters routinely provided US customers with fake invoices showing lower prices for goods than were actually paid.
 Specific rates made such subterfuge pointless.

 However, the House took no action on either tariff bill during the 35th Congress.